agavajumba/ruto-must-go/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the CREATIVE COMS License.